 #7 Cutting The U

-One of the easiest ways to level up your Japanese speaking quickly is to learn where you can cut your U.
+One of the easiest ways to level up your Japanese pronunciation quickly is to learn where you can cut your U.

 Try this out whenever you speak in masu/desu and see the difference it makes!